steveleetn91/vnf3-mega/README.md

 # Vn Native Framework Version 3 - MEGA APPLICATION

 Currently Vn Native Framework using `LAZY LOAD`, so we can build MEGA WEB, MEGA SOFTWARE, MEGA APP by easy the ways.
 This is demo for MEGA APPLICATION.
-As you seen at `pages/TaniBooking` and `TaniWelcome`.
+As you seen at `pages/TaniBooking` and `TaniWelcome` as two `Mini Application`.
+I don't know how about your project ? but I sure with `LAZY LOAD` is no problem.
+You can easy testing and know about it.

-If we need concat source more than one, example it's two source code.
+If we need concats source more than one, example it's two source code.
 Very easy only copy all page at `pages`.
 Then insert into main source, make router config at `src/router.ts`.
 Done.

 Please view more at :